dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

   effect in targets, which can contribute to gaslighting campaigns

+### (physical conditions => sociophysical conditions)

+- explore how physical conditions & possibilities affect sociophysical metrics, like temperature (average motion of people), frequency of novel interactions, etc...
+  - how do weather conditions affect the players and the game?
+  - how do weather conditions affect the home & visiting crowd

+- in this section, use stadium metaphors
+  - people behave differently in the shaded sections than in the hotter sections. this is the transduction of physical forms of energy to social forms of energy.
+  - literally the wave. a GIF of the wave in a stadium.

 # (Physics Analogies for Social Systems)

 The speed of information is just one quantifiable social metric whose